Annapurna Base Camp Vs Everest Base Camp Trek

 8. Difficulty level

-9. The X factors in Everest and Annapurna base camp trek
+9. The X factors in the Everest and Annapurna base camp trek

-Everest region is famous for Mount Everest, the highest mountain on earth, also with Lhotse, Makalu, and various other peaks some of which are the highest on earth.
+The Everest region is famous for Mount Everest, the highest mountain on earth, as well as Lhotse, Makalu, and various other peaks, some of which are the highest on earth.

-Annapurna Base Camp trek takes you closer to the 10th highest Mount Annapurna, Mt Dhaulagiri, and Manaslu, the other peaks such as Mt Fishtail ( Machhapuchre), not as high as others but definitely very popular.
+Annapurna Base Camp trek takes you closer to the 10th-highest Mount Annapurna, Mt Dhaulagiri, and Manaslu; the other peaks, such as Mt Fishtail ( Machhapuchre), are not as high as the others but are definitely very popular.

-I could compare some of these topics but one thing that is incomparable is the immense love that Nepalese people will give you on both the trekking trials.
-If you are still finding it difficult to decide between both of these treks then visit the detailed itinerary of the Everest base camp trek and the Annapurna base camp trek.
+I could compare some of these topics, but one thing that is incomparable is the immense love that Nepalese people will give you on both trekking trails.
+If you are still finding it difficult to decide between these treks, then visit the detailed itinerary of the Everest base camp trek and the Annapurna base camp trek.